SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/compare-wizard.md

 ---
 title: Compare Wizard
 ---

-Compare Wizard provides a possibility to compare desired SharePoint objects and track farm configuration changes.
-It is a process of a couple of steps after which you can explore the differences and export the final result.
+Compare Wizard provides the possibility to track farm configuration changes and compare specific SharePoint elements.
+With a couple of easy steps you can view the desired differences and export the result.

-Compare Farms – compare currently loaded farm to a default SharePoint settings, compare two saved farms or snapshots, use account mappings and other ignore options to advance compare selected farms.
+* [Compare Farms](#internal/how-to/compare-wizard/compare-sharepoint-farms/) – compare farm settings from stored in a snapshot to SharePoint's default settings, or compare two saved snapshots - with various mapping and ignore options, you can easily compare different farms.
-Compare Web Applications – compare differences between two Web Applications or track changes of the Web Applications settings through a period of time.
+* [Compare Servers](#internal/bla) – compare differences between two servers in your farm or track the changes that were made to a server over time.
-Compare Site Collections – compare differences between two site collections or track changes of desired site collection settings through a period of time.
+* [Compare Web Applications](#internal/how-to/compare-wizard/compare-web-applications/) – compare differences between two web applications or track how a web application's settings have changed over time.
-Compare SharePoint Permissions – compare SharePoint permissions on a different subsites, lists and list items, or track changes of the subsite permissions through a selected time period.
+* [Compare Site Collections](#internal/how-to/compare-wizard/compare-site-collections/) – compare differences between two site collections or track how a site collection's settings have changed over time.
-Compare Web.config files – verify that web.config files on all of your web front end servers are equal for the same web application.
-You can also check what are the differences between web.config files on various web applications.
+* [Compare SharePoint Permissions](#internal/how-to/compare-wizard/compare-site-permissions/) – compare SharePoint permissions on a different subsites, lists, and list items or track changes made to their permissions through a selected time period.
-*Learn more about comparing SharePoint objects by clicking on the preferred feature.
+* [Compare Web.config files](#internal/how-to/compare-wizard/compare-web-config-files/) – verify that web.config files on all of your web front end servers are identical for the same web application.
+You can also check what the differences are between web.config files on various web applications.

-test
+_*Learn more about comparing SharePoint objects by clicking on the preferred feature._